Fawzy-Moawad/The-Anubis-Protocol.github.io-/content/00-Landing Page/Index.md

   sceneTemplate: templates/chapter.md
   ignoredFiles: []
 ---
-# 🌐 Ethical Hackers Heaven - Landing Page
+# 🌐 The Anubis Protocol - Landing Page

-Welcome to **Hackers Heaven** — your ultimate blog for learning ethical hacking, building penetration testing tools, crafting custom devices, and exploring the world of cybersecurity.
+Welcome to **The Anubis Protocol** — your ultimate blog for learning ethical hacking, building penetration testing tools, crafting custom devices, and exploring the world of cybersecurity.

 ## 🔎 Explore This Vault